 Julie had no idea her self-inflicted 365-day cooking challenge would give her so much to write about.
 But it did.
 It even became a book.

 Julie’s hard lesson: Writers are vessels.
 Creating experiences from scratch doesn’t come naturally for us.
 We are often guilty of overlooking our own experiences as the best resource for inspiration and fuel for our stories.
 But a compelling writer is the writer who has learned how to effectively pull from their own experiences.

 IV.
 We hate deadlines…

-Julia abandoned her novel when publishers showed no interest in it.
+Julie abandoned her novel when publishers showed no interest in it.
 Equipped with a full cup of self-doubt, she never finished the book (or any other creative aspiration) in her 20s.
 It became another failed writing project.
 And, of course, no one even knew.

 Julie’s hard lesson: Writers always need a deadline.
 And accountability partners, too.
 Without it, our work becomes something we never finish.
 “Secret writing” hurts our productivity and minimizes our efforts to become real writing professionals.

 V. We tend to experience childhood amnesia and forget that good things take time

 On her first day of cooking class, Julia Childs couldn’t cut an onion.
 She moved as slow as a snail just to make a few dices.
 The class mocked her and embarrassed, she became flushed with red.
 Later that same day, Julia went out and bought what was questionably over three dozen onions.
 With tearful eyes and a smelly kitchen, she chopped up every onion until she arrived at mastery.
 She didn’t let a failed first try forever limit her potential to master the art of onion chopping.